Trudy-Du/Portfolio/index.md

 •	Have rich experience with SQL and database systems such as SQL server

 •	Familiar with using Python to clean data, build and optimize suitable data models, perform statistical analysis to dig into the dataset

-# Education
-•	Graduate Certificate of Data Analytics for Business Decision: Durham College.
-Durham, Canada (Ongoing, I will graduate in the August)

-•	Master Degree of Mechanical Manufacture and Its Automation: Beijing University of Technology.
-Beijing, China, Year 2003

-•	Bachelor Degree of Mechatronics Engineering: North China University of Technology.
-Beijing, China, Year 2000
 # Experience
 Below is a list of projects that I worked on during the study at Durham College.
 They showcase some of tools I commonly use.
 ### New York City Shooting Incidents Analysis | Durham college